SargisArzumanyan/Mini-Project-1-Product-Demand-Prediction/README.md

 3. Libraries used.
 Pandas is used to open the dataset and to get some statistical information. matplotlib is used to visualize the relationships between features.
-The train_test_split from scikit-learn is used to divide the data into training and test parts I used decision tree regressor from scikit-learn library to build the regression model.
+The train_test_split from scikit-learn is used to divide the data into training and test parts.
+I used decision tree regressor from scikit-learn library to build the regression model.
 For evaluation I used the model.score function which is the same r2 score and mean squared error.